 - Next, look for perception gaps between non-supervisory and supervisory or management.
 Large gaps suggest the groups are not aligned.

 - Review your comments report.
 This report will justify the score awarded and give you the reason employees scored the way that they did.
 By correlating the scores with the comments, one can immediately see the benefits of including comments in a survey.
 Without comments, the data shows only that some groups of respondents scored high and some scored low, but gives no rationale for the score.
 Scores alone will not provide the direction needed to take specific action.
 It can be very time consuming and expensive collecting perceptions to scores by way of focus groups after the survey is completed.

 Respondent comments sometimes reveal more information than what you asked for.
 Under the cloak of anonymity, there may be one or perhaps more employees that provide comments that are less than flattering.
-Revealing these kind of comments may serve to distract and even anger key employees crucial to the improving the system.
-We generally do not provide all of the comments in the report.
+Revealing these kind of comments may serve to distract and even anger key employees crucial to making decisions on improving the system.
+We generally do not provide all of the comments in the final report.
 Our database offers an optional pie chart that depicts the percent positive, negative and neutral comments.
-We generally use these charts in our reports and then provide management with a brief summary of the comments both positive and negative.
+We use these charts in our reports and then provide management with a brief summary of the comments both positive and negative.
 Some companies would like to include standard deviation, significant difference and other analysis aids.
 Your database will determine what you can or cannot provide.

 Step 7 VALIDATE

 As previously indicated, we ensure there is a comment option available for our survey respondents.
 The reason for this is that their comments help to validate the scores.
 The main reason safety perception surveys have earned the reputation for being expensive is that some survey consultants do not collect comments to each survey statement.
 In the absence of comments, scores need to be validated by interview, focus groups or some other method.
-This process translates into a great deal of billable time.
+This process can translate into a great deal of billable time.

 Step 8 FEEDBACK

 Before the survey was administered, hopefully you promised employees that survey findings would be communicated back to them.
 Do not overwhelm them with survey data that can be misinterpreted.
-Instead, it is best to provide an easy-to-understand summary of the survey finding.
+Instead, it is best to provide an easy-to-understand summary of the survey findings.
 If employees ask to review the full report, the surveyor may want to guide them through the data.
 Another effective means of communicating survey results is to release a short newsletter outlining key strengths, opportunities for improvement, and action steps that will be taken.